mgeide/udacity_dsnd/disaster_proj/README.md

 ### Instructions
 1. Run the following commands in the project's disaster_ide directory to set up your database and model.

+    - Change to disaster_ide directory (this is the application, the notebooks was the scratch work used for this code) `cd disaster_ide`
     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves